decs/typeschema/README.md

 - `assert(schema, data)`: Returns the validated data or throws an `AggregateError`

 ### Serialization
-- `toJSONSchema(schema)`: Converts the schema into the equivalent JSON schema
+- `toJSONSchema(schema)`: Converts the schema into the equivalent JSON schema (Requires the peer dev dependency @types/json-schema to be installed.)

 ## Acknowledgements